If you

 I used a chest freezer for mine and purchased the

-how to build a keg fridge with the chrome tower.
-You
+keg fridge conversion kit with the chrome tower.

 need a Co2 tank (I got my 5 lb. tank filled for $8.50